Skip to content

 How to repair corrupted USB drive in Linux

-Locate the name of your USB drive with lsblk command.
+Locate the USB drive name with lsblk.

 Remove old partitions